BlaackWizard/drug-maintenance-service/README.md

-# FastAPI + Amazon S3 DDD application w\ MongoDB
+# FastAPI + Amazon S3 DDD application w\ MongoDB Atlas
-This is a service to find drugs and pharmacies, configured to use Docker, Makefile, and PostgreSQL.
+This is a service to find drugs and pharmacies, configured to use Docker, Makefile.

 ## Requirements